vipulSharma19/Pdf-chatbot-with-RAG/README.md

 Ensure that your microphone is properly configured and that you have the necessary permissions for audio recording.

-## License

-This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.